-Greg Banks, Vice President, a former senior executive in the health care field, has served on the boards of a variety of business, community, and health care organizations, and has participated in various national health care associations.
+Greg Banks, Chair, a former senior executive in the health care field, has served on the boards of a variety of business, community, and health care organizations, and has participated in various national health care associations.
 Greg serves as Chairman of the New Futures Long-Term Strategy Committee.

 Christina (Tina) Dykstra Mead, Treasurer, has had extensive experience in the nonprofit sector.
 She is an accomplished executive whose focus has been on financial planning and budgeting, operations, and strategic planning.
 Christina’s leadership positions have included Chief Administrative Officer, The International Trachoma Initiative; Provost and Chief Operating Officer, The Washington National Cathedral; and VP and Chief Financial Officer of Reading Is Fundamental, Inc. She holds an undergraduate degree from the University of Wisconsin-Madison and a MPA from New York University.

 Romana Li, Chair of the Development Committee, is retired from Sallie Mae and two dot-com start-up enterprises, and serves on the board of WITF Public Radio & PBS television of Central PA.
 She previously was president and chairperson of the board of directors of the YWCA of York, Pennsylvania, and was on the board of directors of the United Way in York.
 Romana also volunteers with the Tocqueville Society (United Way, York, Pennsylvania).